15 Year Term Life Insurance: Rates, Quotes & Best Options

 Frequently Asked Questions

-Why choose 15-year term life insurance over 30-year coverage?
+Why choose 15 year term over 30 year coverage?

-15-year term life insurance costs significantly less than 30-year coverage – often 40-60% less in monthly premiums.
-It’s ideal when you have specific 15-year financial obligations like a 15-year mortgage, pre-retirement income protection, or college funding for older children.
-You save money by not paying for unnecessary coverage years beyond your actual need.
+15 year term costs 40-60% less than 30 year coverage.
+If you have a specific 15-year need like a mortgage payoff date, pre-retirement income protection, or college funding for older children, you save money by not paying for coverage years you don’t actually need.

-Can I convert my 15-year term policy to permanent life insurance?
+Can I convert my 15 year term policy to permanent insurance?

-What happens when my 15-year term life insurance expires?
+What happens when my 15 year term policy expires?

 author avatar